A legacy, also known as a bequest, is a gift made in your Will to a person or organisation.

 Gifts to Your Catholic Legacy

 Please do not leave a gift in your Will to Your Catholic Legacy.
-Your Catholic Legacy is a group of Catholic causes working together to encourage gifts in Wills to individual Catholic causes.
+Your Catholic Legacy is a group of Catholic charities working together to encourage gifts in Wills to individual Catholic charities.
 We are not a registered charity and cannot receive charitable legacies.